astronomer/docs/learn/operator-extra-link-tutorial.md

 This script accomplishes the following:

-- Import the `AirflowPlugin` class which serves as a base class for custom plugins as well as the `BaseOperatorLink` from which classes defining custom extra links inherit.
+- Imports the `AirflowPlugin` class which serves as a base class for custom plugins as well as the `BaseOperatorLink` from which classes defining custom extra links inherit.
-- Define a custom extra link class called `HTTPDocsLink` which inherits from `BaseOperatorLink` and adds an external link button in the Airflow UI to all operators provided to its `operators` attribute.
+- Defines a custom extra link class called `HTTPDocsLink` which inherits from `BaseOperatorLink` and adds an external link button in the Airflow UI to all operators provided to its `operators` attribute.
 In the example, we provide the `SimpleHttpOperator`.
-- Provide a static link to the HTTP documentation on Mozilla to the `.get_link()` method of the `HTTPDocsLink`.
-This method adds any link returned to the link button in Airflow UI.
+- Provides a static link to the HTTP documentation on Mozilla to the `.get_link()` method of the `HTTPDocsLink`.
+This method adds any link returned to the link button in the Airflow UI.
-- Create the `AirflowExtraLinkPlugin` class which inherits from `AirflowPlugin`.
+- Creates the `AirflowExtraLinkPlugin` class which inherits from `AirflowPlugin`.
 This class will plug objects of [different plugin types](using-airflow-plugins.md) into Airflow.
 The plugin is given the name `extra_link_plugin` and its `operator_extra_links` attribute contains all extra links objects that have been defined in this plugin script.
 For now it contains only `HTTPDocsLink()`.

 ## Step 4: Add an HTTP connection